 No wait.
 This crockpot chicken and broccoli is definitely easier.

-If you’re not convinced that this is better than take-out let me tell you what to do in 6 easy steps:
+If you’re not convinced that this is better than take-out let me tell you what to do in FIVE easy steps.

-2. Place chicken and sauce into crockpot and program it to LOW for 4 hours.
+- Place chicken and sauce into crockpot and set it to LOW for 4 hours.
 Btw – get this Hamilton Beach Crock Pot if you need one.
 It’s my favorite!

 I, then tried making chicken and broccoli at home a few times, but it never tasted quite right.
 Well…today, I finally did it!